-Figure 3-72 GRANT (Execute Privileges) syntax C Example 1 The following grants the EXECUTE privilege on the stored command named ListUserTables to the user named Vivian.
-GRANT EXECUTE ON COMMAND ListUserTables TO Vivian Contract Series Example 2 The following grants the EXECUTE privilege on the stored procedure named ShowUsers to the users named Jenny and John, and the group Managers.
-GRANT EXECUTE ON PROCEDURE ShowUsers TO Jenny, John, Managers C Example 3 The following grants the EXECUTE privilege on all stored procedures in the InternetFunc to all users using the PUBLIC keyword.
+Figure 3-72 GRANT (Execute Privileges) syntax S Example 1 The following grants the EXECUTE privilege on the stored command named ListUserTables to the user named Vivian.
+GRANT EXECUTE ON COMMAND ListUserTables TO Vivian S Example 2 The following grants the EXECUTE privilege on the stored procedure named ShowUsers to the users named Jenny and John, and the group Managers.
+GRANT EXECUTE ON PROCEDURE ShowUsers TO Jenny, John, Managers S Example 3 The following grants the EXECUTE privilege on all stored procedures in the InternetFunc to all users using the PUBLIC keyword.
 GRANT EXECUTE ON PROJECT InternetFunc TO PUBLIC 3.61 GRANT (Object Privileges) The GRANT command grants access privileges on database objects to individual users.
 Only the object owner, a DBA or a SYSADM may execute the command.
 Object privileges control which database objects a user can access and the actions they can perform.
 There are seven object privileges: SELECT, INSERT, DELETE, UPDATE, INDEX, ALTER, and REFERENCE.
-The keywords ALL and ALL PRIVILEGES can also be used to simultaneously grant privileges on an object. - SELECT privilege is used to select data in a database object, applies to the entire object, and cannot be granted to specific columns. - INSERT privilege is used to insert new data into a database object.
-The privilege can also be restricted to specific columns. - DELETE privilege is used to delete data from a database object, applies to the entire object and cannot be granted on specific columns. - UPDATE privilege is used to update data in a database object.
-The privilege can also be restricted to specific columns. - INDEX privilege is used to create an index on a database object, applies to the entire object, and cannot be granted on specific columns. - ALTER privilege is used to alter the schema of a database object, applies to the entire object and cannot be granted on specific columns. - REFERENCE privilege is used to create referential constraints, such as foreign keys, on a database object.
-The privilege can also be restricted to specific columns.
+The keywords ALL and ALL PRIVILEGES can also be used to simultaneously grant privileges on an object. - SELECT privilege selects data in a database object.
+It applies to the entire object and cannot be granted to specific columns. - INSERT privilege inserts new data into a database object.
+It can be restricted to specific columns. - DELETE privilege deletes data from a database object.
+It applies to the entire object and cannot be granted on specific columns. - UPDATE privilege updates data in a database object.
+It can be restricted to specific columns. - INDEX privilege creates an index on a database object.
+It applies to the entire object and cannot be granted on specific columns. - ALTER privilege alters the schema of a database object.
+It applies to the entire object and cannot be granted on specific columns. - REFERENCE privilege creates referential constraints, such as foreign keys, on a database object.
+It can be restricted to specific columns.
 The user who creates a schema object is the owner of that object.
-The owner and any DBA or SYSADM automatically has all of the object privileges.
+The owner and any DBA or SYSADM is automatically granted all object privileges.
 System catalog tables belong to a special virtual user called SYSTEM.
 All users including the SYSADM have only SELECT privilege on system catalog tables.
 Additional object privileges on the system catalog tables may not be added.
 Privileges on specific columns and on the entire database object cannot be granted at the same time.
 Use the command twice, once to grant privileges on specific columns, and once to grant privileges on the entire table.
 It is possible to grant object privileges to all users simultaneously by granting the privileges to PUBLIC.
-All current and future users will then have those privileges for the database object. column\name.......Name of the column to grant object privileges on table\name.....Name of the table to grant object privileges on user\name.....Name of the user to grant object privileges to group\name.....Name of the group to grant object privileges to
+All current and future users will then have those privileges for the database object. column_name Name of the column to grant object privileges on table_name......Name of the table to grant object privileges on user_name Name of the user to grant object privileges to group_name......Name of the group to grant object privileges to